The Hosts

 She also holds a doctorate in Health and Behavioral Sciences and a master’s degree in Cultural and Medical Anthropology and has worked or studied in Australia, Denmark, Italy, Russia, and Switzerland.

-A professor of Health Administration, she teaches courses in bioethics, health law and policy, and social theory.
+A professor of Health Sciences, she teaches courses in bioethics, health law and policy, and social theory.

-Catch her on Fridays at 11 a. m. on Beyond the Liner Notes, 12:05 p.m. for Listening to Literature, and 2 p.m. on The Common Good, an exploration of health, law, and ethics.
-(She also was a guest host for Health Care Ethics from March to July of 2020.)
+Catch her on Fridays at 11 a. m. on Beyond the Liner Notes and 12:05 p.m. for Listening to Literature.
+(The Common Good, an exploration of health, law, and ethics, is currently on hiatus, though it may return soon!
+Leigh also was a guest host for Health Care Ethics from March to July of 2020.)

 P. T. Bridgeport